IGBAG - Special Education - Procedural Safeguards**

 17. Resolution Session

 a.
-Within 15 days of receiving a due process hearing request, the district will hold a
+Within 15 days of receiving a due process hearing request, the district will hold a resolution session with the parents and the relevant members of the IEP team who have specific knowledge of the facts identified in the due process hearing request.

 b.
-This meeting will include a representative of the district who has decision-making
+This meeting will include a representative of the district who has decision-making authority for the district.

 1) The district will not include an attorney unless the parent brings an attorney.

-2) The district will provide the parent with an opportunity for the parent to discuss the
+2) The district will provide the parent with an opportunity for the parent to discuss the hearing request and related facts so that the district has an opportunity to resolve the dispute.

 3) The district and parent may agree in writing to waive the resolution meeting.
+If so, the 45-day hearing timeline will begin the next business day, unless the district and parent agree to try mediation in lieu of the resolution session.

 18. Time Limitations and Exception

 a.
-A parent must request a due process hearing within two years after the date of the
+A parent must request a due process hearing within two years after the date of the district act or omission that gives rise to the parent’s hearing request.

 b.
-This timeline does not apply to a parent if the district withheld relevant information from
+This timeline does not apply to a parent if the district withheld relevant information from the parent or incorrectly informed that parent that it had resolved the problem that led the parent’s hearing request.

 19. Due Process Hearing Costs:

 c.
-The District does not use Individuals with Disabilities Education Act (IDEA) funds to pay
+The district does not use Individuals with Disabilities Education Act (IDEA) funds to pay attorney's fees or other hearing costs.

-[1] “Consent means that the parent or adult student: 1) has been fully informed, in his/her native language or other mode of communication, of all information relevant to the activity for which consent is sought; and b) understands and agrees in writing to the carrying out of the activity for which his/her consent is sought.
+[1] “Consent means that the parent or adult student: 1) has been fully informed, in their native language or other mode of communication, of all information relevant to the activity for which consent is sought; and b) understands and agrees in writing to the carrying out of the activity for which their consent is sought.
 Consent is voluntary on the part of the parent and meeting the requirements of consent provision for OAR 581-015-2090, IDEA and Family Education Rights and Privacy Act (FERPA).